Hugo (video game): Plot

 In the games' usual story, a wicked witch named Scylla (often named differently in various countries, including Afskylia in the original Danish version) arrives at the home of Hugo the troll and once again kidnaps his wife Hugoline and their three young children (Rit, Rat and Rut) because she needs them for a magical beauty treatment.
 Hugo must undergo a series of dangerous adventures reach and rescue Hugolina and the children and perhaps even eliminate the hateful and cruel Scylla to bring peace to the Troll Forest.
-However, the witch is well prepared for Hugo as she watches his progress through a crystal ball and casts spells to stop him, having previously placed all sorts of devious traps in the various paths leading to one of her several "skull cave" lairs.
-If Hugo reaches Scylla's hideout, she will also personally meet the troll in confidence that he cannot win.
+The witch, however, is well prepared for Hugo as she watches his progress through a crystal ball and casts spells to stop him, having previously placed all sorts of devious traps in the various paths leading to one of her several "skull cave" lairs.
+Typically, if Hugo reaches Scylla's hideout, the witch will personally meet the troll in confidence that he cannot win and now she must be defeated in one way or another to truly finish the game.
+Some versions also feature alternative ending sequences that may not even feature Scylla.

 The PlayStation Hugo 2 release is unique in that the game's story continues from where the first one left off, where Hugo's family has been rescued but the evil Scylla has fled and now is back for revenge.
 As Hugo is returning home in an old airplane with his loved ones the after celebrations, Scylla flies to her main castle, where she casts a spell to gain power over the clouds to take Hugolina again and destroy the plane.
 Hugo's children all parachute down before his plane crash lands in the snowy mountains.
 Once again, Hugo needs to again overcome many dangers that lie before him to save his wife from the witch who as always will use all her cunning and dark magic to stop him.
 This time, he will also need to first find each of his three missing children while on his way.

-The mobile version Hugo 2 / Hugo 2½ is distinctive as well, as Scylla has captured Hugo himself.
-Now he must get away from her and reunite with Hugolina.
+The mobile version Hugo 2 / Hugo 2½ is distinctive as well.
+In it, Scylla has captured Hugo himself, and now he must get away from her and reunite with Hugolina.

 Gameplay

 The player must complete a number of minigames composed of repeative quick time events, simple puzzles, and guessing games.
-Most of them use either 2D or 2.5D graphics and have Hugo controlled with button presses as he uses a variety of means of transportation.
+Most of them use either 2D or 2.5D graphics and have the character of Hugo controlled with keyboard or joystick input as he uses a variety of means of transportation to traverse through levels.
 Hugo will typically start each scenario with three lives, triggering a relevant cutscene when any is lost.
 During the games Hugo (voiced in Danish by Michael Brockdorf and German by Michael Habeck, Oliver Grimm and Oliver Baier) and Scylla (voiced in Danish by Winnie Engell and in German by Karin Kernke) communicate with the player with digitized speech, and can also knock on (or scratch) the screen from the inside, breaking the fourth wall.